 Ultrasonic gel is among the most common types of medical gels used because it has wide applications in both medical and aesthetic treatments.
 Primarily, this echo gel plays a critical role in ensuring the passage of sound waves to and from the machine as well as the maximal transmission of energy from one medium to another.
 It is used for medical diagnostics because it has a high viscosity but does not contain any oily constituent that increases the risk of contamination.
 Ultrasonic gels are non-toxic, water-soluble, microbiology pure, and transparent in color.

 Ultrasonic gels are specially made for the following:

 The main purpose of a coupling medium is to facilitate transmission of the ultrasound energy from the machine head to the tissues.
-Coupling agents can be in the form of water, various oils, creams and gels.
+Coupling agents can be in the form of water, various oils, creams, and gels.
 It should be fluid as to fill all the spaces but at the same time, relatively viscous as to stay in place.
-A good coupling agent has low level of absorption, attenuation and disturbance.
+A good coupling agent has the low level of absorption, attenuation, and disturbance.